-Effective April 1, 2011, based on a new expense-sharing arrangement, certain expenses borne by Icahn Capital are reimbursed by the Investment Funds, when such expenses are incurred.
-Such expenses relate to the operation, administration and investment activities of Icahn Capital for the benefit of the Investment Funds (including salaries, benefits and rent) and shall be allocated pro rata in accordance with each investor's capital accounts in the Investment Funds.
-For 2012, \$23 million was allocated to the Investment Funds based on this expense-sharing arrangement.
+Icahn Capital pays for expenses pertaining to the operation, administration and investment activities of our Investment segment for the benefit of the Investment Funds (including salaries, benefits and rent); Icahn Capital shall be allocated pro rata for such expenses in accordance with each investor's capital accounts in the Investment Funds.
+Effective April 1, 2011, based on an expense-sharing arrangement, certain expenses borne by Icahn Capital are reimbursed by the Investment Funds, generally when such expenses are paid.
+For 2013, \$113 million was allocated to the Investment Funds based on this expense-sharing arrangement.

-For he year ended December 31, 2012, we paid an affiliate \$3 million for the non-exclusive use of office space.
+For 2013, we paid an affiliate \$2 million for the non-exclusive use of office space.

-For the year ended December 31, 2012, we paid \$1.0 million to XO Holdings, Inc., an affiliate of Icahn Enterprises GP, our general partner, for telecommunications services
+For 2013, we paid \$1 million to XO Holdings, Inc., an affiliate of Icahn Enterprises GP, our general partner, for telecommunications services

-The Holding Company provided certain professional services to an Icahn Affiliate for which it charged \$3.0 million for the year ended December 31, 2012.
+For 2013, our Holding Company provided certain professional services to an Icahn Affiliate for which we charged \$1 million.

-Under the manufacturing services agreement entered into in 1994 and amended in 2005, ACF agreed to manufacture and distribute, at ARI's instruction, various railcar components.
+Under the manufacturing services agreement entered into in 1994 and amended in 2005, ACF Industries LLC ("ACF") agreed to manufacture and distribute, at ARI's instruction, various railcar components.
 In consideration for these services, ARI agreed to pay ACF based on agreed upon rates.
-For the year ended December 31, 2012, ARI purchased inventory of less than \$0.1 million of components from ACF.
-The agreement automatically renews unless written notice is provided by the ARI
+For 2013, ARI purchased inventory of \$0.3 million of components from ACF.
+The agreement automatically renews unless written notice is provided by the ARI.